 Supplements may do more harm than good

-Many herbal supplements have claimed to benefit some people with cancer, as well as cancer-related symptoms and side effects.
+Some herbal supplements have claimed to benefit cancer patients, reduce cancer-related symptoms or alleviate treatment side effects.

 Some studies indicate soy, a plant protein loaded with fiber, potassium and magnesium, may decrease breast and prostate cancer risks.
 It may also improve treatment success for these cancers.
-Ginseng claims to fight fatigue and weakness, and ginger claims to curb nausea, both common cancer side effects.
+Producers of supplements containing ginseng claim it fights fatigue and weakness, and producers of supplements with ginger claim it curbs nausea, all common cancer side effects.

-“More research is needed to prove these supplements have the health benefits they advertise before they can be clinically prescribed,” Cohen warns.
+“More research is needed to prove these supplements have the health benefits they advertise before they can be clinically prescribed,” Cohen said.
 Some herbal supplements have even shown to harm users’ health.

 Ginkgo, the most popular herb on the market, is used to prevent dementia and improve memory, but it increases bleeding risk.
 St. John’s Wort, shown to be effective in treating mild to moderate depression, can interfere with metabolism of other drugs.

 If you’re taking medications or receiving cancer treatment, you need to be especially cautious.
 Most herbal supplements are thought to have negative interactions with chemotherapy drugs.